Trollope91/Milestone-Project-three/readme.md

    Add a photo, Change your bio name and age in the settings reflected in your profile.

 3. Dashboard
-   Find other users signed up on the soul mate data base
+   Find other users signed up on the soul mate database

 4. Favourites
    Add profiles from the dashboard to your favourites and find their full profiles instantly

+5. Settings
+   Customise your profile add a picture and details about yourself to your account

+6. Search functionality
+   Search through your favourite by specific parameters be it name or bio

 ### User Stories